The Department of Homeworld Security, Book 9

 Her next delivery will be out of this world!

 Lily’s main priority is to steer her family’s import/export company toward altruistic pursuits.
 That is, until her Nana starts talking about doing yoga with a little lizard person from outer space.
 Lily’s new goal is to help her Nana see through her delusions.
 But then, the alien in question actually shows up in the green-scaled flesh, dragging along a doctor that Lily would love to have examine her.

-Throw in some desperate Antareans wanting to start a trade agreement with Lily, and an attack by dozens of fanged, furred Earth-monsters called “cats”, and Rin’s going to need some of that med-tech for himself.
+Throw in some desperate Antareans wanting to start a trade agreement with Earth, and an attack by dozens of fanged, furred Earth-monsters called “cats,” and Rin is going to need some of that med-tech for himself.
 Can he and Lily work together to solve Cyan’s mysterious ailment and give the Antareans the supplies they need to stave off a deadly plague?

 Rin tried to keep his focus on his mission, despite the myriad distractions all around him.
 The beautiful Earthling staring up at him wasn’t making it easy.

 She had golden hair that was held up in a messy ponytail.
 Her skin was tanned from the sun and her eyes were a stunning blue.
 She wore a pale pink T-shirt with a V neck and cut-off denim shorts.
 Her legs were long, with curves that made her look soft and…

 He cleared his throat and glanced at the house.
 “You know, I bet it’s cooler inside.”